NULabNortheastern/digitalassignmentshowcase/data_analysis/soc_research_methods-fall2019-marshall/README.md

 ## Learning Goals
 - Understand how to formulate different types of research questions, from open-ended to likert scale
-- Understand how to formulate different types of research questions, from open-ended to likert scale
+- Understand how to use Google Forms to collaboratively create a survey and view/analyze the results
 - Understand how to do follow-up questions for more interesting answers

 ## Learning Objectives